 Top 10 Companies for Civil Engineers to Work for

-We are in the middle of a construction boom, fuelled by large civil engineering projects in India and the Middle East.
-This makes it a great time to work for a civil engineering company.
+Before the coronavirus COVID-19 pandemic, we were in the middle of a construction boom, fuelled by large civil engineering projects in India and the Middle East.
+While COVID affected this somewhat, now is still a good time to plan for your next civil engineering job.
 There have rarely been so many opportunities in both developed countries and the developing world.
 This article is going to give you the lowdown on what the best companies offer to their employees and some criteria you can use to pick out the best of the bunch.
 It will also list ten companies that are recognised as being industry-leaders in civil engineering and score highly with employees.

 Characteristics of a good civil engineering company